Decisions about the use of science and technology are made by:

 How people think about a risk can be different to the calculated risk.
-For example, people may perceive (think of) the risk of flying as being much higher than calculations show.
-Or they may think cycling is less risky than is actually calculated.
+For example, people may think of the risk of flying as being much higher than calculations show.
+Or they may think cycling is less risk than is actually calculated.

 When making a decision about the introduction of science and technology, the benefits and risks should be considered, as well as who is affected, how and why.

 |What||Reduction in disease||Each child has a low risk of becoming sick after the vaccination|

 |Who||All or almost all children in the UK||All children vaccinated|